-Airborne radioactivity produced as the result of operations is short-lived; i.e., the half-lives range from 2 minutes to 1.8 hours, and are in gaseous (not particulate) form.
-These isotopes include the following:
+Airborne radioactivity produced as the result of operations is short-lived; i.e., the half-lives range from two minutes to one and eight tenths hours, and are in gaseous (not particulate) form.
+These isotopes include the following

-TABLE 1 GASEOUS RADIOACTIVITY RELEASED TO ATMOSPHERE
+GASEOUS RADIOACTIVITY RELEASED TO AT MOSPHERE

-Isotope Half-Life CG μCi/ml
+Isotope Half-L μ CG Ci/ml

-0 2.1 min 5 x 10 -8(a)
+15 0 2.1 m inutes 5 10 ^{-8(a)}

-$^{13}$ N 9.9 min $5 \times 10^{-8(a)}$

-c 20.5 min $5 \times 10^{-8(a)}$
+13 N 9.9 m inutes 5 10 ^{-8(a)}

+11 c 20 .
+5 m inutes 5 10 ^{-8(a)}

-41 Ar 1.8 hr.
-4 x 10 -8
+41 {Ar} 1.8 H ours 4 10 -8

+(a)

-(a) Calculated from Reference 3, assuming total submersion.
+Calculated from Reference 3, assuming total

+submersion.

-Since we do not routinely release airborne radioactivity while the beam is on, and require a waiting period before turning on the exhaustors, the only radioisotope released is $^{41}$ Ar.
-By far the greater proportion of exposure an individual may receive, under any circumstances, from the radioelements listed in Talbe 1 is from whole body immersion.
-Thus, for an individual to receive a whole body dose of 500 mrem annually requires a continuous exposure to a large cloud of $^{41}$ Ar whose average concentration equals $4 \times 10^{-8} \ \mu \text{Ci/ml}(\text{Ci/m}^3)$ for an entire year.
+Since we do not routinely release airborne radioactivity while the beam is on, and require a waiting period before turning on the exhaustors, the only radioisotope released is 41Ar.
+By far the greater proportion of exposure an individual may receive, under any circumstances, from the radioelements listed in Table 1 is from whole body immersion.
+Thus, for an individual to receive a whole body dose of 500 mrem annually requires a continuous exposure to a large cloud of 41Ar whose average concentration equals $4 \times 10^{-8} \mu \text{Ci/cm}^3$ (Ci/m3) for an entire year.